bronson/geolocal/README.md

 ## Roadmap

+Geolocal is running on multiple production sites.
+It has proven itself to be fast and stable.
+Therefore, we may or may not ever get around to implementing these.
+Just depends on interest.

 * Add support for cities
 * other sources for this data?
 [MainFacts](http://mainfacts.com/ip-address-space-addresses), [NirSoft](http://www.nirsoft.net/countryip/)
   Also maybe allow providers to accept their own options?